 To add to my moroseness I went into the graveyard, with fresh headstones bearing the names of loved ones; grandparents, fathers, mothers, even a children's section – all engraved with sad, store bought messages, some exactly the same as the one adjacent to them.
 Even in this cute little friendly village the agony of death hits the lungs like a poison gas.

 I needed to lighten the fuck up.
 The high street, I was told, was only a stones throw away, so I headed in that direction.

-As you can imagine, it was an uninspiring place, with a tackle shop, a coffee shop, a few thrift shops, and a Tesco Extra.
-I thought that though I'd had my fill of this chuckling plot of land they call Kidlington, I'd maybe find something interesting in the thrift shop.
+As you can imagine, it was an uninspiring place, with a tackle shop, a coffee shop, a few charity shops and a Tesco Extra.
+I thought that though I'd had my fill of this chuckling plot of land they call Kidlington, I'd maybe find something interesting in the charity shop.
 I wasn't holding out a lot of hope.

 But when have I ever been right about fucking anything?
 I managed to buy this badass sexist T-shirt for a mere £1.50.
 Look at it.
 How can something be so deplorable yet so fucking cool at the same time?
 It's a wearable paradox.
 Is there anything Kidlington can't do?

 I returned to the original roads that the tourists frequented to get my obligatory front garden selfie.
 The tabloids like to think of this as a mystery; why would anyone from abroad want to come to this motionless, boring village?
 I think of it like this: it's just really fucking nice here.
 The people seem nice, the air is clean, the vibes are good.
 Isn't that the reason you go on holiday anyway?